 When I started out in oils in 2006 I was pregnant with my second child.
 I did not want to fill my house with toxic materials!
 I was painting with pastels already and kept an eye out for health and safety (do not blow at the pastel dust!) but the smell of turps and the hearsay about toxic materials put me off trying oils.
 I now notice that many others struggle with the same questions as I did.
 So what about that toxicity with oils then?!

-Oil paints do not Smell
+Oil paints do not smell

 When people talk about the smell of oil paints they are talking about the turpentine that many use to dilute their paints or clean their brushes.
 Oil paint itself does not smell of anything.
 Many use turps as if they are using watercolour and leave their pot of turps open en swish their brush in it every few minutes.
 The room you’re in will be filled with toxic fumes in no time.

-Oil paints are not Toxic
+Oil paints are not toxic

-Most oil paints are not toxic, even if you do eat them (not recommended).
+(unless you eat them)Most oil paints are not toxic, even if you do eat them (not recommended).
 Oil paint is basically pigment and oil, and most pigments are perfectly safe.
 There are toxic ones, of course, such as lead-white, cadmium, and cobalt.
 But these are only toxic if you eat them or breathe in particles.
 You would struggle trying to breathe in oil paint.
 As long as you wash your hands after use, you should be absolutely fine.

 The toxic metals in some of the pigments are hardly dangerous as long as you use the paints sensibly, but if you want to remove these from your palette there are plenty of alternative pigments that are completely safe.
 I, for example, do not use lead-white or any cadmiums in my work.
 I avoid them if I can and so far I have not missed them.
 Instead of heavy metals I use synthetic alternatives, and there is plenty to choose from.